aurorascharff/rsc-workshop-2hr-starter/STEPS.md

 - Server components are a new feature in React 19, that allows you to run React components on the server.
 They never re-render, only run once on the server.
 - Excalidraw: Rendered in build or request time
 - Excalidraw: never hydrated, partially hydrated, exclude js from the client
-- Nextjs server component by default
+- Next.js is a React framework that includes server components, server component by default
 - Excalidraw: diagram of server components
-- Make components inside /components/intro and give them styles
+- Make servercomponents inside /components/intro and give it styles
 - ServerComponent console log
 - No js in the browser for page.js
-- Async and fetch data prisma
+- Async and fetch data prisma, data[0]
-- Limitations onclick button, we need client for interactivite
+- Limitations onclick button, we need client for interactivity

 ## What are client components?